minnojs/minno-quest/README.md

 The pages are set into a sequence and presented sequentially.
 This is essentially all you need to know in order to start writing questionnaires.

-The sequence supports ***mixers*** that allow randomiinge the order of the pages (or questions) that you create, and other features often needed when creating the sequence of a questionnaire.
-The questionnaire also supports an *inheritance* system, that allow abstracting questionnaires and make them shorter, simpler, more dynamic, and most important, reusable.
+The sequence supports ***mixers*** that allow randomizing the order of the pages (or questions) that you create, and other features often needed when creating the sequence of a questionnaire.
+The questionnaire also supports an *inheritance* system, that allows abstracting questionnaires and makes them shorter, simpler, more dynamic, and most important, reusable.

 Questionnaires are created by writing a Java-script object that has several property objects: `settings`, `sequence`, `pages`, `questions`, `global` and `current`.
 Some of these properties have to do with advanced uses of the player.
 The only objects that you **have** to know are `sequence` and `settings`.
 We'll first show a simple questionnaire, then go through each of the more advanced options.